 Rapid generation of maps is enabled by cloud computing.
 A drone is expected to conduct a flight over area of interest and acquire imagery (using standard on-board camera) in line with the standard operational procedures.
 Data is uploaded into cloud and automatically processed.
 The resulting orthophoto map is available within the dedicated geoportal that can also provide access to other maps (satellite, topographic, etc.).
 The 3D model can be viewed in any standard program (3D viewer).

 The efficiency of rapid mapping requires the Internet access with sufficient throughput.
 Validated efficiency: mapping of 10ha with 2cm pixel and LTE Internet access requires 26 minutes.
-This timing covers all activities: mission request (crisis manager's briefing for a drone operator), flight preparation, conduct of the flight, landing, data retrieval and upload, all calculations, preparation of geoportal content.
+This timing covers all activities: mission request (crisis manager's briefing for a drone ), flight preparation, conduct of the flight, landing, data retrieval and upload, all calculations, preparation of geoportal content.

 Generation of the high-quality 3D model requires additional 20+ minutes.